 US 29 at Musgrove Road / Fairland Road

 The proposed Musgrove Road/Fairland Road interchange includes a new overpass on existing Musgrove Road alignment.
 At Musgrove Road, the access is only provided to the south from eastbound Musgrove Road.
 On US 29 southbound, Musgrove Road entrance ramp does not connect with US 29 immediately, but continues southward until it combines with the Randolph Road southbound entrance ramp.
 The only access that will be provided by this on-ramp is from eastbound Musgrove Road.
 All other access to US 29 will be provided using the Fairland Road interchange.

 The proposed Fairland Road interchange is a diamond interchange.
 The ramps to and from US 29 will be tight to US 29.
 This concept will also have a u-turn on the northbound off ramp to Fairland Road across the bridge to provide direct access into the Verizon property on the west side of US 29.
 Also, one-way service roads will be constructed on both sides of US 29 between Musgrove and Fairland Road to provide access between the two Verizon properties on either side of US 29 without the need for additional traffic to be directed to the intersection of Musgrove and Fairland Road and Old Columbia Pike.

 Fairland Road will be improved to modify turn lanes, construct of a median, provide accommodations for bike compatible outside lanes, a 5-foot sidewalk and an 8-foot bike path.
 Improvements also include minor widening at the intersection of Old Columbia Pike and Fairland Road.

 At this time, we are in the process of preparing preliminary design plans that include the horizontal and vertical alignments of the roadways.

-The design for this project is complete and the project is scheduled to begin construction in the summer of 2002.
+At this time, we are in the process of preparing final design plans for this interchange.
+This project is scheduled to begin construction in the winter of 2003.